Vieques: More Than Just Beaches – North Side

-Continuing west on Route 200, you will come to a large field that always has lots of horses on it.
-This is also where you will find the Eumenical chapel.
+Updated post Maria) Continuing west on Route 200, you will come to a large field that always has lots of horses on it.
+This is also where you will find the Remains of Eumenical chapel.
 Originally constructed in 1999 by the Camp Garcia Navy Base, it was a symbol of peace during the push to get the Navy to stop bombing practice on Vieques.
-The current chapel is a reconstruction of the original was destroyed in Hurricane Maria 2017.
+The current chapel, which was a reconstruction of the original was destroyed in Hurricane Maria 2017.
 The foundation is all that is left.
 There is a memorial marker behind the chapel for a man accidentally killed during one of the Navy’s practice bombing runs.
 There are also some gazebos at the waterfront.
-Sadly, the chapel and surrounding area are not well-maintained.

 Navy Storage Bunkers

 Continuing west on Route 200, on the left just before the entrance to the US Fish & Wildlife area, you’ll find a couple roads that lead to the old Navy storage bunkers.
 These roads are not really maintained, so getting to the bunkers could be more of an adventure than you bargained for (it was for us!).

 The first road is in the best (being a relative term) shape, and it takes you to the larger bunkers.
 Really, these just look like warehouses covered with dirt/grass.
 There are roads on both sides (take the road to the right – it has been widened).
 To get back to Route 200, you’ll have to backtrack.